ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 Pediatric Patients

 Based on population pharmacokinetic analyses that included pediatric patients 12 to <18 years of age, exposure at steady state following oral administration of berotralstat 150 mg once daily was approximately 20% higher compared to adults.
-The higher exposure in adolescents is not considered to be clinically meaningful.
+The higher exposure in pediatric patients 12 to <18 years of age is not considered to be clinically significant.

 Patients with Renal Impairment

-The pharmacokinetics of a single 200 mg oral dose of berotralstat were studied in subjects with severe renal impairment (CLCR less than 30 mL/min).
-When compared to a concurrent cohort with normal renal function (CLCR greater than 90 mL/min), no clinically relevant differences were observed; Cmax was increased by 47%, while AUC0-last was increased by 14% [see Use in Specific Populations (8.6)].
+The pharmacokinetics of a single oral dose of berotralstat at 1.33-times the highest recommended dosage of 150 mg were studied in adult subjects with severe renal impairment (CLCR less than 30 mL/min, estimated by Cockcroft-Gault).
+When compared to a concurrent cohort with normal renal function (CLCR greater than 90 mL/min, estimated by Cockcroft-Gault), no clinically significant difference was observed; Cmax was increased by 47%, while AUC0-last was increased by 14% [see Use in Specific Populations (8.6)].

 The pharmacokinetics of berotralstat has not been studied in patients with End-Stage Renal Disease (CLCR less than 15 mL/min or eGFR less than 15 mL/min/1.73 m2 or patients requiring hemodialysis).